scottcooper/scottcooper.github.io/_posts/2023-03-14-getting-started-with-pdl.markdown

 or data that can't be uploaded to hosted services.
 * Other reasons I haven't thought of?
 Please comment below.

+Finally, you can [use an AWS instance](https://course20.fast.ai/start_aws) to run Jupyter on a cloud GPU if you don't have a supported model.

 ## Finish it!

-Hopefully that helps you get started with this great free course.
-Be sure to share your own experiences to help others along the way.
+Hopefully this helps you navigate some of the tradeoffs about which tooling to use, so that you can choose an environment that's comfortable and productive for you.
+Be sure to share your own experiences with this great course to help others along the way!